wsizoo/game-of-thrones-quotes/README.md

 **Returns an array with one quote and a character:**
 ```
 {
-    "quote":"It's not easy being drink all the time.
+    "quote":"It's not easy being drunk all the time.
 If it were easy, everyone would do it.",
     "character":"Tyrion"
 }
 ```